GDPguy/Sentry-TF2-Monitor/README.md

 Get a SteamHistory API key (optional):
 - https://steamhistory.net/api

-## Cheater Lists
+## Player Lists
-Place Team Fortress 2 Bot Detector lists in the ./tf2bd/ folder.
+Sentry uses player lists originally created for [TF2 Bot Detector](https://github.com/PazerOP/tf2_bot_detector) Place TF2BD player lists in the ./tf2bd/ folder.

 If you want to share your lists for others to use, export your list in TF2BD format from the User List Manager for sharing.
 Then this list can be used by others using this software and TF2BD.

+Note: Only Cheater & Suspicious player types will be exported at this time.
+This software only uses the 'Cheater' and 'Suspicious' attributes from TF2BD lists; exporting players marked 'Other' does not cleanly match those attributes.

 ## Run From Source
 Only use this if you don’t want the precompiled release.
 This assumes you have Python 3.13 installed, newer versions haven't been tested but probably work just fine.